michaelkeevildown/neo4j-super-node/DEGREE_CENTRALITY.md

 # 📊 Degree Centrality for Super Node Detection

-> **Identify highly connected nodes that may represent data quality issues rather than genuine fraud patterns**
+> **Identify highly connected nodes that may represent data quality issues rather than genuine patterns**

 ## 📖 What Is Degree Centrality?

 Degree centrality measures the **number of direct connections** a node has in your graph.
-In fraud detection, nodes with abnormally high degree centrality often indicate placeholder values or test data rather than actual fraudulent activity.
+In network analysis, nodes with abnormally high degree centrality often indicate placeholder values or test data rather than actual meaningful relationships.

 ### Real Example
 ```